-The Office of Continuing Medical Education
+Continuing Medical Education & Professional Development

-The OCME plans educational activities in accordance with the Criteria and Standards of the Accreditation Council of Continuing Medical Education (ACCME).
+We plan educational activities in accordance with the Criteria and Standards of the Accreditation Council of Continuing Medical Education (ACCME).

-Expected Results of the Program: A variety of measures such as pre-and post- activity tests, surveys and evaluations are used to assess changes in competence or performance or patient outcomes.
-In addition, a comprehensive evaluation of the CME program will be conducted annually to guide its ongoing improvement.
+A variety of measures such as pre-and post- activity tests, surveys and evaluations are used to assess changes in competence or performance or patient outcomes.
+In addition, a comprehensive evaluation of the CME/CPD programs will be conducted annually to guide their ongoing improvement.